-As of December 31, 2020, the Company has authorized two classes of stock to be designated, respectively, common stock, and preferred stock.
-The total number of shares the Company is authorized to issue is 95,000,000.
-The total common stock authorized to be issued is 65,000,000, par value \$0.0001 per share and the total number of shares of Series A preferred stock authorized to be issued is 30,000,000, par value \$.0001.
+As of December 31, 2020, the Company had authorized two classes of stock to be designated, respectively, common stock, and preferred stock.
+The total number of shares the Company was authorized to issue is 95,000,000.
+The total common stock authorized to be issued was 13,806,000, par value \$0.0001 per share and the total number of shares of Series A preferred stock authorized to be issued was 6,372,000, par value \$0.001.

-Following are the rights and privileges related to the Series A convertible preferred stock.
+Following were the rights and privileges related to the Series A convertible preferred stock, prior to conversion to common stock.